moiz-imran/perf-lens/README.md

 ## Configuration

-First, set up your OpenAI API key (required for AI suggestions).
+First, set up your OpenAI API key (required for AI analysis).
 You only need to do this once:

 ```bash
 perf-lens config set-key YOUR_API_KEY